UTI Treatment Online with a General Practitioner (GP) or Nurse Practitioner (NP)

 If you've had a urinary tract infection (UTI), you know how miserable it feels.
 That constant urge to pee, the burning, the discomfort in your lower belly — it's frustrating, painful, and exhausting.
 UTIs are one of the most common infections in women; in fact, over 1 in 2 women will experience at least one in their lifetime.

-- Send an online UTI prescription directly to your pharmacy
+- If indicated, issue an electronic prescription to your preferred pharmacy

 Important: UTIs are usually minor, but they can become serious if ignored.
-If you have fever, flank/back pain, vomiting, are pregnant, immunocompromised, or feel very unwell — please seek in-person care or call 000.
+If you have fever, flank or back pain, vomiting, are pregnant, immunocompromised, or feel very unwell, please seek in-person care or call 000.

 A UTI occurs when bacteria (most commonly E. coli, which normally lives in the gut) enter the urinary tract — the urethra, bladder, ureters, or kidneys.